 ACV is a powerful digestive aid and one of the best weapons in your arsenal against dysbiosis and gut inflammation.

-For people that can’t tolerate ACV’s potent flavor, ACV pills are also available.
+For people that can’t tolerate ACV’s potent flavor and acidity, ACV pills are also available.

 Lemon’s acidity is your best friend when it comes to improving digestion.